Please see our home page.

 Give us a call - see below to discuss.

-Auto Enrolled staff will be paid 1% from the employer and 1% from their own wages by deduction for the year commencing April 2016 rising each year for the next two years (employee 5% employer 3%).
+Auto Enrolled staff will be paid 3% from the employer and 5% from their own wages by deduction for the year commencing April 2019.

-Company tax is lowered to 19% from 01/04/2016 - it is still recommended to be a Company on income over £25k although accountancy fees are higher and all your Company information is 'public'.
+Company tax is lowered to 19% - it is still recommended to be a Company on income over £25k although accountancy fees are higher and all your Company information is 'public'.

-What we called minimum wage is now the 'national living wage' at £7.20 per hour from 01/04/2016.
+Minimum wage is now the 'national living wage' at £8.21 per hour for the over 25's.
 On top of this there is the new pension legislation - please check your staging date as the obligations are necessary and avoidance is painful (fines) - give us a ring to discuss.
 Too much too soon?
-By 2020 the living wage will be £9.00 per hour! .. what they failed to tell the public is that anyone claiming benefits will be cut and therefore the onus is on the employer and not the government!
+By 2020 the living wage will be over £9.00 per hour .. what they failed to tell the public is that anyone claiming benefits will be cut and therefore the onus is on the employer and not the government!

 Stamp duty for second homes and the tax relief on the rental income for higher tax payers is now costly!
 A complex area depending on if your properties are for investment etc. - again, you need proper advice - please call to discuss.